 Focused interventions include using Afrocentric evidence-based treatments.
 Afrocentric means utilizing the history, culture, philosophy and collective experience of African people as the frame of reference for providing treatment.
 The purpose of the afro-centrist model is to allow for a comprehensive cultural based assessment of African American/Black families to better address the integration of a culturally competent model of care.
 This model is a culturally specific strengths-based model based on the principals of adaptive family functioning for the African American family.

 Westside Ajani employs a systems model with its approach to treatment.
-This model uses a treatment team composed of therapists, community liaisons and a psychiatrist in the evaluation of the child and family from a multi-disciplinary perspective.
+This model uses a treatment team composed of therapists and community liaisons in the evaluation of the child and family from a multi-disciplinary perspective.
 Information is gathered allowing the treatment team to both assess and recommend comprehensive treatment from case management to psychopharmacological to psychotherapeutic interventions.